EdgarLozano185519/100-Days-of-Python/r1-log.md

 I also spent a lot of time fiddling with VSCode settings.
 Ugh!
 ### R1D98
 Today I just added more code to my initial dummy blog.
 It has dummy data, it renders this dummy data in the index and posts routes of the website, and a single web page to display a single post was created.
+## R1D99
+Today I worked on learning about models in Django.
+I learned to create model classes and learned how to use the interactive shell to play with the models to add and query content from a database.